ginkgoch/blog/source/_posts/20200106-build-map-xyz-server.md

 ---
-title: Build a XYZ Map Server with MAP SDK
+title: Build a XYZ Map Server with MAP Library
 date: 2020-01-06
 tag: [ node.js, map tutorial, map, build map, map server ]
 ---
-In the previous page: [Quick Started Demos for Map Core](https://github.com/ginkgoch/map-quick-started-demos/blob/develop/README.md), I introduced the basic library of `Ginkgoch Map`.
+In the previous page: [Quick Started Demos for Map Core](https://github.com/ginkgoch/map-quick-started-demos/blob/develop/README.md), I introduced the basic features of `Ginkgoch Map Library`.
 It allows developers to draw a map with shapefiles or features with thematic styles, then store it as an image on disk.
 It is a pretty simple and pure demo which could only guide to build some console utilities.
-But `Ginkgoch` is far more powerful than that.
+But `Ginkgoch Map Library` is far more powerful than that for crafting web mapping software.
 <!-- more -->

 I used to announce that `Ginkgoch Map` library allows to build cross platform server, desktop and mobile applications with only JavaScript.
 So today, I will try to challenge to build an interactive map.